 - Earned income tax credit.
 Families with lower incomes that qualify can claim this credit.

 Workplace benefits also can help save on taxes.
 Workers can contribute to their company 401(k) or other retirement plan where employee contributions are made on a pretax basis and the money grows tax-deferred.
 Similar tax-saving, employer-provided benefits include health savings accounts or flexible spending accounts.

 5. Don't procrastinate

 New taxpayers are sometimes intimidated by the process.
 But don't let that slow your filing process, says Kibler.
 "You want to leave ample time before the April deadline in case you run into issues, have questions or have trouble getting an appointment with a tax preparer," she says.

 6. Don't be in such a hurry

 There is, however, a tax timing flip side.
 Don't be in such a hurry to file, especially if you're getting a refund, that you make a costly mistake.
 Make sure you have all the information and supporting documentation to complete your tax return correctly.
 If you're still awaiting data as the filing deadline nears, ask the IRS for more time.

 All you have to do is complete Form 4868.
-The IRS will give you six more months, until Oct.
-15, to finish your filing paperwork.
+The IRS will give you 6 more months, until Oct.
+17 this year since the usual Oct.
+15 deadline is on a Saturday, to finish your filing paperwork.

-You must, however, pay any tax amount that you think you will owe when you submit Form 4868 by April 15.
+You must, however, pay any tax amount that you think you will owe when you submit Form 4868 by the April taxes due date, which falls this year on April 18 because of a Washington, D.C., holiday and the weekend.
 But at least you'll avoid additional penalties and have ample time to finish up your first IRS tax return properly.